Human Activity Recognition in an Open World: Three Spaces of Novelty for HAR

-The predictor space $\PredSpace$ is the space of the predictor's model and states $s_\PredSpace \in \state_\PredSpace$.
-The HAR predictor makes decisions or predictions about the activity labels, but depending on setup of experiments and available data, may request feedback.
-The predictor's dissimilarity measure $\Dissim_\PredSpace$ may be cosine similarity, Euclidean distance, or any measure that applies to the predictor's encoded space of the activity phenomena.
-The predictor's regret measure $\Regret_\PredSpace$ tends to be its objective function, \eg, loss function, regret function, or a heuristic.
-The predictor's experience $\Experience_\PredSpace$ is often limited by physical and practical constraints given it is a computer program, thus it may be in practice a finite sized memory buffer.
+The predictor space is the space of the predictor's model and states.
+The HAR predictor decides on the activity labels, and depending on setup of experiments and available data, may request feedback.
+The predictor's dissimilarity measure may be cosine similarity, Euclidean distance, or any measure that applies to the predictor's encoded space of the activity phenomena.
+The predictor's regret measure tends to be its objective function, \eg, loss function, regret function, or a heuristic.
+Recall that the theoretically correct measures are those that measure the information such that task relevant and irrelevant information may be determined~\cite{kullbackInformationSufficiency1951,tishby_information_1999,kinney_equitability_2014}.
+The predictor's experience is often limited by physical and practical constraints given it is a computer program, thus it may be in practice a finite sized memory buffer.
 In this paper's experiments using Kinetics, we did not encounter physical limits of the memory buffer.
-The predictor's state transition function $\Transition_\PredSpace(t, s_\Observation, s_\PredSpace)$ takes the given observation state and performs HAR predicting the human activity class while also detecting novelty and optionally updating its state.
+We neither applied any constraints to explore learning with a limited memory resource.
+The predictor's state transition function takes the given observations, optionally updates its internal state, and predicts the activity class while also detecting novelty.